n8willis/opentype-shaping-documents/opentype-shaping-telugu.md

 #### 2.5: Pre-base consonants ####

 Fifth, consonants that occur before the syllable base must be tagged with `POS_PREBASE_CONSONANT`.
-Excluding initial "Ra,Halant" sequences that will become "Reph"s:
+Excluding initial "Ra,Halant,ZWJ" sequences that will become "Reph"s:

   - If the consonant has a below-base form, tag it as